-According to the Insurance Information Institute (III), 3,166 people were killed in distraction-related accidents in 2017.
-Distractions can include texting while driving, talking with passengers, handling the radio, or anything else that could potentially take a driver’s focus or attention off of the task of driving.
+According to the Insurance Information Institute (III), 2,968 people were killed in distraction-related accidents nationwide in 2020.
+Distractions can include texting while driving, talking with passengers, handling the radio, or anything else that could potentially take a driver’s focus off the road.

 When a tired driver gets behind the wheel, they have the potential to harm others.
 A driver who nods off or falls asleep behind the wheel can easily cause a serious accident.

 Every vehicle driving on the road should be properly maintained.
 A vehicle needs regular oil changes and safety inspections.
 A blown tire, brake failure, or other mechanical issues could cause a dangerous collision.

 Weather and road conditions can have a significant effect on drivers.
 If the road is covered with rain or ice, cars could have trouble staying in their lanes or making safe turns and stops.
 Bright sun and fog can also affect the visibility of the road.
 Every driver has a responsibility to be aware of weather and road conditions and adjust their driving accordingly.

 Driving while under the influence of drugs or alcohol is unsafe and illegal.
 If a driver has a blood alcohol concentration (BAC) of or greater than 0.08%, they could be charged with driving under the influence (DUI).
 There are many possible ways for a drunk or intoxicated driver to cause a car accident.